ampproject/amphtml/extensions/amp-lightbox-gallery/1.0/README.md

 # Bento Lightbox Gallery

-# Usage

-The Bento Lightbox Gallery component provides a "lightbox" experience for other components (e.g., HTML images, Bento carousel).
-When the user interacts with the element, a UI component expands to fill the viewport until it is closed by the user.
-Currently, only images are supported.
+Provides a modal "lightbox" experience for images.

+When the user interacts with the element, a modal expands to fill the viewport until it is closed by the user.
-Use Bento Lightbox Gallery as a web component [`<bento-lightbox-gallery>`](#web-component), or a Preact/React functional component [`<BentoLightboxGallery>`](#preact/react-Component).

 ## Web Component